 To gain approval normally an audit is conducted by DCAA.
 Now, DCAA will not conduct this audit simply because the contractor wants an approved system.
 DCAA conducts audits on behalf of procurement agencies at their request.
 Contracting officers request DCAA perform these audits when there is a government need.
 So the first thing to do is get government sponsorship.
 This government agency can request the audit.
 This request is normally associated with an open RFP or contract.

 What Does It Take to Get Approval?

 For non-major contractors, I refer to twelve (12) key elements that you must pass.
-These are must haves, no exceptions, to secure approval for cost reimbursable contracts.
+These are must haves, no exceptions, to secure approval for cost-reimbursable contracts.
 Below not only have I listed the 12 key elements, but I have also elaborated on what these 12 items mean to prepare the contractor for its approved DCAA cost accounting system.
 In order for an accounting system to be approved, it must demonstrate the ability to meet these 12 key elements.
-Each of these elements are described below.
+Each of these elements is described below.